arjunsat/my-risc-v-ip/part-1/Actual-repo.md

 This repository documents the complete execution, understanding, and validation of **Task-1**, which focuses on setting up a stable development environment and successfully running a reference RISC-V design before moving to FPGA or RTL work.

+# I set up a cloud-based RISC-V development environment, verified the toolchain by compiling and executing a reference RISC-V program using the Spike simulator, and successfully built FPGA-ready firmware in HEX format using the VSDFPGA lab flow, validating end-to-end software-to-hardware readiness without requiring physical FPGA hardware.

 > **Important:** This is **NOT an FPGA programming task**.
 FPGA tools must **not** be installed or used at this stage.

 ---